Procurement Excellence 2020 – Changing purchasing processes through digitalization and industry 4.0

 Freight purchasing has become an important strategic instrument in the company.
 Results from freight tenders serve as preparation for strategic decisions, the development of procurement strategies, forecasts and demand planning, carrier evaluations and as a basis for negotiations with carriers.
 The freight purchaser is therefore faced with the challenging task of passing on this information to his management and stakeholders in a transparent, clear and easily understandable way.
 Tim Consult also supports shippers with methodically secure and graphically clear reporting.

-What is your optimal procurement strategy?
+How can your company optimise its procurement strategy?
 Discover it here

 Procurement Excellence = “best of two worlds”